awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Choose **Save**\.

-You might need to modify the policy for CloudTrail to successfully interact with your CMK\.
+You might need to modify the policy for CloudTrail to successfully interact with your KMS key\.
 For more information, see [Encrypting CloudTrail log files with AWS KMS–Managed Keys \(SSE\-KMS\)](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/encrypting-cloudtrail-log-files-with-aws-kms.html?icmpid=docs_cloudtrail_console) in the *AWS CloudTrail User Guide*\.

-## 2\.8 – Ensure rotation for customer\-created CMKs is enabled<a name="securityhub-cis-controls-2.8"></a>
+## 2\.8 – Ensure rotation for customer\-created KMS keys is enabled<a name="securityhub-cis-controls-2.8"></a>

 **Severity:** Medium

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/cmk-backing-key-rotation-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/cmk-backing-key-rotation-enabled.html)

-AWS KMS enables customers to rotate the backing key, which is key material stored in AWS KMS and is tied to the key ID of the CMK\.
+AWS KMS enables customers to rotate the backing key, which is key material stored in AWS KMS and is tied to the key ID of the KMS key\.
 It's the backing key that is used to perform cryptographic operations such as encryption and decryption\.
 Automated key rotation currently retains all previous backing keys so that decryption of encrypted data can take place transparently\.

-Security Hub recommends that you enable CMK key rotation\.
+Security Hub recommends that you enable KMS key key rotation\.
 Rotating encryption keys helps reduce the potential impact of a compromised key because data encrypted with a new key can't be accessed with a previous key that might have been exposed\.

 ### Remediation<a name="cis-2.8-remediation"></a>

-**To enable CMK rotation**
+**To enable KMS key rotation**

 1. Open the AWS KMS console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.